Anchoring Impacts to Resources (Updated September 2014)

-Maritime heritage resources of Thunder Bay National Marine Sanctuary (TBNMS or Sanctuary) are being damaged by recreational boat anchoring.
+Maritime heritage resources of Thunder Bay National Marine Sanctuary are being damaged by recreational boat anchoring.

-The Thunder Bay NMS (TBNMS) operates NOAA's Great Lakes Maritime Heritage Center (GLMHC) and hosts a wide range of visiting researchers.
-The economic effects of these activities on the local and regional community need to be studied, quantified and used to inform future management decisions.
-Further, should sanctuary expansion occur, this analysis will help the sanctuary determine what kind of interpretive presence it should maintain in communities outlying Alpena.
+The Thunder Bay NMS National Marine Sanctuary operates NOAA's Great Lakes Maritime Heritage Center and hosts a wide range of visiting researchers.
+Additionally, the sanctuary was expanded in 2014 from 450 square miles to 4,800 square miles, and the sanctuary is seeking to create a presence in locations outside Alpena.
+The economic effects of these activities on the local and regional community need to be studied, quantified and used to inform future management, outreach and public interpretation decisions.